puretirathaiah/Visibility_km_model/README.txt

 TS	Indicates whether there storm (In the monthly average, Total days with thunderstorm) FG	Indicates whether there was fog (In the monthly average, Total days with fog)

-Visibility.ipynb: This Jupytor notebook file is used to explore different models to find the optimal model for this problem.
+Visibility.ipynb: The Jupytor notebook file is used to explore different models to find an optimal model for the problem.

-visibility_model.py: It contains the optimal model for this problem.
+visibility_model.py: The python file contains an optimal model for the problem.

 To deploy the model:
+	- download all the folders
+	- run the visibility_model.py if the model want to be saved to folder (if visibility_model.pkl is not present in the folder)

-	Go to the file location in cmd:
+	- Go to the file location in cmd
 		>>> set FLASK_APP=app.py
 		>>> flask run
+	- Use the url http://127.0.0.1:5000/ in a browser window, where we can give inputs to predict the visibility